daattali/beautiful-jekyll/_drafts/how-nakivo-backup-replication-can-help-you-with-ransomware.md

 6. **Verify Recoverability of Your Backups and Replicas**: Test your backups and replicas regularly and verify that they are valid with the instant verification capability of NAKIVO Backup & Replication and be alerted if something went wrong.
 That way you won't discover it when it's time to restore the VM.

 There are obviously a whole lot more actions you can take to further harden your backup infrastructure by implementing secured Active Directory, network segmentation, Email and browser hygiene, antivirus software, least privelege access policy...

+### Wrap up

+Ransomware have been creeping around and ramping up in the last few years but they are not going anywhere anytime soon.
+For that reason it is recommended to educate your IT department and the users (arguably even more so) to the risks of cyber attacks.
+Most large ransomware attacks start with something silly like a phishing email that could be quickly debunked if the user knew what to look out for.

+Regardless, user education isn' the only vector of attacks so protecting your infrastructure at all the layers is paramount.
+And if, root forbid, you got your data encrypted by ransomware, your last line of defense would be your backups.
+In which case, the features from NAKIVO Backup & Replication we described above would help you ensure your backups don't get encrypted as well.